inmanta/examples/Training/1-basic-deployment.md

 4. (Optional) Investigating deployment issues.
 If you didn't use exactly the same ip plan, or ospf area id or network instance name in the manual configuration as in the inmanta model, the orchestrator might struggle to push the configuration.
 You would notice it as some resources would be marked as `failed`.
 To fix this you have two options:
     1. Restart the lab and redeploy with the orchestrator, this model will always work on a clean lab.
 But it means you will need to reconfigure the subscribers manually.
     2. Open the resource details, and look into the logs for the reason of the failure.
-The resource will log the explanation from the router that rejected the config we tried to push.
+The resource will log the explanation from the router that rejected the config the orchestrator tried to push.
 This should give you the information required to manually fix the device, until its existing configuration doesn't conflict with the one the orchestrator tries to push.

 ## Discovering the configuration model